School - School of Health and Society

-This module builds on your understanding of research inquiry developed through modules 1-4.
+This module builds on your understanding of research inquiry developed through modules one to four.
 You will use one or more methods of inquiry (qualitative, quantitative, or systematic reviews) to develop transferable skills and a critical evidence-based approach to research.

 You will work with a supervisory team to either:

 - Conduct a research project in Dental Implantology